erjosito/ansible-azure-lab/README.md

 Additionally, Ansible requires that the managed hosts are documented in a inventory.
 Alternatively, Ansible supports dynamic inventories for some systems, including Azure, so that the host inventory is dynamically generated at runtime.

 ![Architecture Image](https://github.com/erjosito/ansible-azure-lab/blob/master/ansible_arch.png "Ansible Architecture Example")

-Figure: Ansible architecture example to configure web servers and databases
+**Figure**: Ansible architecture example to configure web servers and databases

 # Lab 1: Create Control VM using Azure CLI